-After a near decade of court battles, the California Supreme Court recently ruled undocumented immigrant students are eligible to pay in-state rates for tuition at public colleges.
+After a near decade of court battles and immigration appeals, the California Supreme Court recently ruled undocumented immigrant students are eligible to pay in-state rates for tuition at public colleges.

 To qualify, immigrants must meet the same residency and graduation requirements as other students.
 However, they are still not entitled to government financial aid, loans, or grants.